artemis19/614project/README.md

 Project TODO
 -------------

-1. Jasmine/Jason: Augur Implementation into VSCode
+1. Jasmine: Automate analysis of repositories
-2. Kaitlyn: Workflow automation for experiment pipeline
+2. Kaitlyn: Extension automation stuff
-	1. Auto hotkey - Windows only
-	2. xte, xdotool, ydotool - Linux
+	1. Top-1000 by install to see if anything weird in those?
+	2. Random subset of extensions from the store?
+	3. Look for potential typosquating or combosquatting in extension names or repositories?
+3. Jason: List of potential things to look for in repositories that might be doing weird stuff
-3. Do experiments
+4. Do experiments
-4. Data analysis
+5. Data analysis
 	1. Highlight key result/analysis points for paper
 	2. Graphics to display results
-5. Presentation
+6. Presentation
-6. Final paper
+7. Final paper

 # Workflow Automation - Environment Setup